Mania (Fall Out Boy album): Commercial performance

 Mania debuted at number one on the US Billboard 200 on February 3, 2018 with 130,000 album-equivalent units, of which 117,000 were pure album sales.
 It is Fall Out Boy's fourth US number-one album.
 In Nielsen's mid-year music chart for 2018, Mania was the number three rock album in both equivalent units and sales, with 233,000 equivalent units including 162,000 pure sales.
+As of February 2023, the album has collated a total of 558,000 album-equivalent units in their home country.
+It has since been certified Gold by the Recording Industry Association of America for half a million units.

 Track listing

 Upon its initial release to several digital music retailers, the order of the track listing was incorrect.
-The band later confirmed that the track listing on the physical releases was correct across all versions of the release and that these would soon be corrected.
+Pete Wentz later confirmed that the track listing on the physical releases was different from the downloadable version.